-- Build business cases for enterprise business and administrative systems - Acquire software at a cost-savings to the state - Develop, enhance or replace legacy systems or outsourced services from application service providers - Justify infrastructure developments or enhancements (e.g. local area or wide area networks) - Consolidate, virtualize and re-engineer computing environments - Deploy special technology solutions, such as document management or video conferencing communicate the intent to EITS via a Technology Investment Notification (TIN) form.
-Agencies that are uncertain if an IT investment will cost more than \$50,000 may contact the Technology Investment Administrator through the help desk for consultation on developing an estimate.
-All technology investments of \$50,000 or more, without exception, will be communicated to the Technology Investment Administrator through an initial Technology Investment Notification.
-In addition to the above, all cloud-based technology investments and solutions, regardless of cost, require reporting for security visibility and investment scalability potential.
+- Build business cases for enterprise business and administrative systems; - Acquire software at a cost-savings to the state; - Develop, enhance or replace legacy systems or outsourced services from application service providers; - Justify infrastructure developments or enhancements (e.g. local area or wide area networks); - Consolidate, virtualize and re-engineer computing environments; - Deploy special technology solutions, such as document management or video conferencing; and - Identify impacts to enterprise services from agencyproposed investments.

+Any Executive Branch agency planning to expend \$50,000 or more for a technology investment is required to communicate the intent to OCIO via a TIN form.
+Agencies that are uncertain if an IT investment will cost more than \$50,000 may contact the Technology Investment Administrator through the Service desk for consultation on developing an estimate.
+All technology investments of \$50,000 or more, without exception, will be communicated to the Technology Investment Administrator through an initial TIN.
+In addition to the above, all cloud-based technology investments and solutions, regardless of cost, require reporting for security visibility, enterprise impacts, and investment scalability potential.